 More disturbingly, those same studies show that the dip in academics is a permanent dip not recovered in later years of schooling.
-This 2008 study out of North Carolina, published in The Journal of Policy Analysis and Management, compared the academic achievement trajectories of sixth graders -- comparing those in K-8 environments versus those in 6-8 schools.
+A 2008 study out of North Carolina published in the Journal of Policy Analysis and Management compared the academic achievement trajectories of sixth graders in K-8 environments versus those in sixth- through eighth-grade schools.

 “We find that moving to a middle school causes a substantial drop in student test scores (relative to that of students who remain in K–8 schools) the first year in which the transition takes place, not just in New York City but also in the big cities, suburbs, and small-town and rural areas of Florida.
 Further, we find that the relative achievement of middle-school students continues to decline in the subsequent years they spend in such schools.
 Nor do we find any sign that the middle-school students catch up with those who remained in the K–8 environment once all of them have entered high school.”

 According to Lockwood and Rockoff, the takeaway is simply this: “The overall climate for student learning is worse in middle schools than in schools that serve students from elementary school through the eighth grade.”